morea-framework/morea-framework.github.io/docs/change-hi/overview.md

 hide_table_of_contents: true
 ---

-This section of the site provides documentation concerning the use of Morea for the [University of Hawaii Change-HI site](https://change-hi.github.io).
+This chapter provides documentation concerning the design and implementation of workshops that are hosted at the [Change-HI/EDU](https://change-hi.github.io) Morea site.

-The Change-HI program sponsors a set of workshops, which are generally two hours in length and that introduce participants to a particular technology or skill that can prove helpful to their research or professional practice.
+The Change-HI program, in partnership with the University of Hawaii Data Science Institute (HI-DSI),sponsors a set of two hour workshops, which introduce participants to a particular technology or skill that can prove helpful to their research or professional practice.
+These workshops are also intended as a mechanism for students to learn educational skills as they develop and deliver the workshops to participants.

-Previously, Change-HI workshops were developed using Software Carpentry.
-Some of the potential benefits for using Morea for Change-HI include:
+The following sections in this chapter provide information on:

-* Morea implements a single "point of entry" where each workshop is represented as a module.
-This makes it easy to: represent (and inter-relate) all of the workshops; browse all of the workshops; and show relationships between workshops.
-The Software Carpentry approach results in entirely independent sites for each workshop, so the "point of entry" is the [CI-TRACS github organization home page](https://github.com/CI-TRACS), which is not particularly user friendly.
+* How do you get started with workshop development?
+What are the mechanics of cloning, updating, and merging the Change-HI/EDU github repo with a new (or improved) workshop module?

-* Morea implements a [pedagogical pattern](https://morea-framework.github.io/docs/instructors/pedagogical-pattern) (Outcomes, Readings, Experiences, Assessments).
-This pattern helps instructors represent workshops in a consistent manner, and helps them to assess whether or not they are missing useful pedagogical elements (for example, Assessments seems to be lacking in most of the Workshops).
-In addition to helping instructors structure their workshops consistently and completely, it is possible in Morea to share elements across multiple modules.
-For example, the "CI-TRACS Code of Conduct" reading is defined once, and then included as a reading in all workshops.
-Similarly, the "Python and Jupyter" module is a prerequisite for multiple workshops.
+* How do you design and implement a high quality workshop?
+How do you create a high quality workshop?
+How does a workshop differ from a seminar or a class?

-* Unlike Software Carpentry, Morea is not designed specifically for workshops.
-This makes it easier to expand Change-HI to support other kinds of educational activities.
+* What are tips and strategies for the nuts and bolts of workshop implementation with Morea?

-* Morea makes it easy to provide useful non-workshop material as a separate module.
-For example, the  "CI-TRACS Introduction" module provides background material on the CI-TRACS program within Change-HI and information on how to get involved.
-We can create additional introductory modules for other programs, such as CITRUS, Data Fellows, etc.
+* How can Change-HI administrators make edits to the live site?